libp2p/docs/content/concepts/introduction/protocols/dht.md

 ## RPC messages

-The Kad-DHT in libp2p also includes various RPC messages for performing operations on the DHT, such as `PUT_VALUE`, `GET_VALUE`, `ADD_PROVIDER`, and `GET_PROVIDERS`.
+There are various RPC messages for performing operations on the DHT, such as `PUT_VALUE`, `GET_VALUE`, `ADD_PROVIDER`, and `GET_PROVIDERS`.
 These messages are used for storing and retrieving key-value pairs and finding providers for a given key.
-These messages are sent over a stream, and all messages sent over a stream are prefixed with the message length in bytes.

 {{< alert icon="💡" context="note" text="See the Kademlia DHT <a class=\"text-muted\" href=\"https://github.com/libp2p/specs/tree/master/kad-dht\">technical specification</a> for more details." />}}